"Why do people go to a place just like the last place they were?"1

 Jefferson's architectural sensibilities were offended:2

 The local history of many Virginia communities may also have nationally significance - though many such sites across Virginia have not been preserved.
-Except for hin the 1700's, most Virginia structures from before the American Revolution were constructed.
+Few Virginia structures constructed before the American Revolution remain, so simply being "old" makes some sites distinctive.

 The first southern rebel killed in the Revolutionary War died at Kemp's Landing, in what today is the City of Virginia Beach, during a skirmish in November, 1775.
 The site is also has significance for civil rights.
 After his victory in the "battle" of Kemps Landing, Lord Dunmore publicly announced his plan to free slaves who fought for the Loyalist side, and to create the Ethiopian Regiment to fight for the British.
 Later, the courthouse for Princess Anne County was built there, since it is the watershed divide between the Eastern Branch of the Elizabeth River and the North Landing River.